gnarula/sublime-laravelgenerator/README.md

 The plugin is quite extensible.
 Interested users can extend the plugin for more artisan commands by adding the appropriate entries in `Default.sublime-commands`.

+## Credits

+* [Jeffrey Way](https://github.com/JeffreyWay): for the idea and testing this plugin throughout the development.

 ***